What is Aikido (and the concept)…

 A martial art/way that is ‘young’ compared to its contemporaries, (but its roots go back a very long way).

-An art also used on the offensive… any who may consider themselves Aiki ‘purist’- do not be alarmed… this is in the concept of pre-emptive defence.
+An art also used on the offensive… any who may consider themselves Aiki ‘purist’- will probably be alarmed… this is in the concept of pre-emptive defence.

 An art used only in defence or self-defence